blaqz/Test/README.md

 Ans: <br />
 To give flexbility to user who might want to use a different channel name.  <br />

-Like maybe 動物星球頻道, instead of Animal Planet. <br />
+Like maybe 動物星球頻道,instead of Animal Planet. <br />

-Or maybe TV3, instead of TV3 (Lativa).<br />
+Or maybe TV3,instead of TV3 (Lativa).<br />

-This ensures that player is able to connect to the correct TV listing for the channel, regardless of the channel name.<br />
+This ensures that player is able to connect to the correct TV listing for the channel,regardless of the channel name.<br />

 ## Thanks